 The Forum Theatre Difference

-An UNESCO-recognized educational tool, FORUM THEATRE is a participatory style of theatre that is known for its effectiveness in helping students tackle the issues that directly affect them.
+An UNESCO-recognized educational tool, Forum Theatre is a participatory style of theatre that is known for its effectiveness in helping students tackle issues that directly affect them by offering an opportunity for students to “rehearse for reality” and try out their own solutions for positive change.

 A part of the current drama curriculum for Ontario schools, Forum Theatre productions have often been used as an educational tool to support requirements in other areas, including Language Arts, Health and Physical Education, and Social and Family Studies.